wp-plugins/metaweb/readme.txt

 Freebase has information on over 11 million entities spanning a wide range of categories – everything from movie stars to recipes to scientific data.
 For all these entities, Freebase has facts, images, descriptions, links to related content on the web, and collections of related entities.
 To get a better sense of what’s available, visit our explore page.

+== Screenshots ==

+1. The Metaweb plugin is a WordPress plugin that allows you to easily add Metaweb TopicBlocks to your blog posts directly from within WordPress.

+2. You can quickly add TopicBlocks to individual blog posts.

+3. You can also have TopicBlocks automatically inserted whenever you use certain tags.

 == Changelog ==